montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 - [ ] Improve mobile font styles and sizes (atleast on i6-size)
 - [ ] Fix mobile width on Firefox
 - [ ] Create and style basic List of Authors Page
-- [x] Unique style for About Page
+- [x] New styling for About Page
-- [ ] Move all custom style CSS to style.css and disable call to theme-folder/css/colors/default.css
+- [x] Move all custom style CSS to style.css and disable call to theme-folder/css/colors/default.css
-- [ ] Make Interview Question?Answer as buttons instead of dropdown menu items
+- [x] Make Interview Question?Answer as buttons instead of dropdown menu items
 - [ ] Extend Related Posts function to include Category-related posts if there aren't enough in Tag-related posts
 - [ ] Restructure post grids into post lists with much larger images
 - [ ] Implement RSS Feeds outputting post categories and tags with hashes (#s) in front of them